Print this article Print this article | Read this article in: | IT |

 Wielding a wide variety of techniques from more established abuses like spam, cybersquatting and phishing, brandjackers are also taking advantage of newer avenues like blogs and social media sites to find their victims.

-Originally written by MarkMonitor for MarkMonitor and first published on March 1st, 2009 as "MarkMonitor Brandjacking Index: Spring 2009".
+Originally prepared by MarkMonitor for MarkMonitor and first published on March 1st, 2009 as "MarkMonitor Brandjacking Index: Spring 2009".

 About the author